ntop/PF_RING/doc/zc.rst

 module in a zero-copy fashion.

 In ZC both RX and TX operations are supported.
-As the kernel is bypassed, some PF_RING functionality are missing, including in kernel packet filtering (BPF and PF_RING filters).
+As the kernel is bypassed, some PF_RING functionality may be missing, including in kernel packet filtering (PF_RING filters).
+BPF filters instead are evaluated in userspace, adding overhead to the application and should be avoided when processing high rate traffic.

 With PF_RING ZC you can achieve 1/10G wire-rate at any packet size and create inter-process and inter-VM clusters (PF_RING ZC is not just a driver, it provides a